 The Elementary School faculty, administration, and support staff serve the needs of the children and parents in all aspects of each child's education.
-This team is comprised of the Head of School, the Principal, the Assistant Principals, the IT Coordinator, the Guidance Counselor, the Resource Teachers (ELL and SEN), the teachers, the teaching assistants, and the administrative personnel.
+This team is comprised of the Head of School, the Principal, the Assistant Principal, the Guidance Counselor, Student Support Team, the teachers, the teaching assistants, and the administrative personnel.